 - Ventures Trust 2013-I-H-R v.
 Omene, Index No.: 0006993/2016 (Sup.
 Ct., Nassau Cty.
 2017).
 Motion to dismiss foreclosure action as time-barred defeated because any election to accelerate was timely revoked by voluntary discontinuance of prior foreclosure action.

-Jessie received her Juris Doctorate from New York Law School in May 2014, cum laude, where she was a member of the New York Law School Law Review and was a John Marshall Harlan Scholar.
-While in law school, she served as a judicial extern for the Honorable Louis B. York, Supreme Court, New York County.
+Jessie received her JD from New York Law School, cum laude, where she was a member of the New York Law School Law Review and was a John Marshall Harlan Scholar.
+While in law school, she served as a judicial extern for the Honorable Louis B. York, New York County Supreme Court.